A. The applicant shall submit an application on a form supplied by the Board.

 (5) If reasonable questions regarding an applicant's physical, mental, or professional competency have been raised by the information provided on the application, original letters of reference from all of the hospitals at which the applicant has had privileges, describing the kind of experience received, the performance of the applicant, and explaining under what circumstances those privileges were limited, revoked, or allowed to lapse.

 D. English Language Competency.
-The applicant shall demonstrate oral and written English language competency as follows:
+The applicant shall demonstrate oral and written competency in English by any of the following:

-(1) Graduation from a high school or undergraduate college or university where English was the language of instruction throughout the applicant's inclusive dates of attendance, after at least 3 years of enrollment;
+(1) Documentation of graduation from a recognized English-speaking high school or undergraduate school after at least 3 years of enrollment;

 E. Claims of Speech Impairment.

-(1) Applicants wishing to claim a speech impairment after failing either the Test of Spoken English or the Oral Proficiency Interview shall submit documentation of this impairment on forms supplied by the Board.
+(1) Applicants wishing to claim a speech impairment after failing either the TOEFL or the OPI shall submit documentation of this impairment on forms supplied by the Board.

 (2) Documentation of a speech impairment shall be submitted from a: